 STEPHANIE MARTSON, The Magic of Encouragement

-We vary our activities to make sure that the children practice both their large and fine motor skill.
-Activities like sliding and swimming provide opportunities for the children practice their large motor whereas activities like scribbling, cutting and threading practice their fine motor.
+We vary our activities to make sure that the children practice both their large and fine motor skills.
+Activities like sliding and swimming provide opportunities for the children to practice their large motor whereas activities like scribbling, cutting, and threading practice their fine motor.

 Chancellor Edward Lee Gorsuch, chancellor of the University of Alaska

 Knowing English has become a universal language people speak, we use English as our teaching media to make sure the children are exposed to the language as early as possible.

 In ABATA, the four language skills; listening, speaking, reading, and writing. are not taught separately.
 They are all interrelated and implemented through day-to-day activities.
 When a teacher introduces a song related to a particular theme, the children practice their listening and speaking skill at the same time.
 The children can listen to the story read by the teacher and later are encouraged to share opinions or write stories for their drawings

 In teaching reading, we use the phonetic approach as the method.
 The children are taught to recognize each letter and its sound.
 When the children are able to recognize the sound of each letter, then we teach them to blend the sound of letters to enable them to read 3-letter words, 4 letter words, and the more complex ones.
 By using this approach, children not only can read words by themselves but also can write words by writing the sounds they have learned before.